grunt-tex/grunt-tex-bibtex/README.md

 Part of the [grunt-tex](https://github.com/grunt-tex) suite of LaTeX-orientated Grunt tasks.

-This plugin can be used to compile LaTeX files into PDFs using the application `bibtex`.
+This plugin can be used to generate bibliography files using the application `bibtex`.

 ## Getting Started
 This plugin requires Grunt `~0.4.5` and bibtex to be available.